Work and sobriety: How to navigate the uncertain

 Do whatever you’re comfortable with

 You aren’t obligated to tell anyone anything at work.
-They’re coworkers, not family, and all you have to say at the conference or the holiday party is “oh I’m having seltzer tonight, thanks!” then quickly move on from the conversation.
+They’re coworkers, not family, and all you have to say at the conference or the holiday party is “oh I’m having seltzer tonight, thanks!” then quickly move on to real conversation.

-So I didn’t tell anyone until my sobriety felt “solid” so to speak.
+So I didn’t tell anyone else until my sobriety felt “solid” so to speak.
+Probably 60-90 days in.
+I knew I wasn’t going to give up easily and that I was going to make it.

 You don’t owe anyone an explanation about choices you make to improve your life.